Ayers House (Adelaide): History

+Heritage listing

+Ayers House was listed on the South Australian Heritage Register in July 1980.

+Restoration

+Sometime around 2005, a plumbing fault caused flooding, and led to flaking and peeling of the elaborate painted decoration of the ceiling.
+Restoration work was undertaking by a team of Artlab Australia specialists, who "resecured each individual paint flake by applying a consolidant".
+This earned Artlab a commendation in the Heritage Trades and Products category of the 2005 Edmund Wright Heritage Award.

 Use

 In 1897 Ayers died, and in 1909, following an Adelaide Club ball at the house, Henry Newland proposed the club purchase the property.
 Plans were drawn up then abandoned.
 Eventually, it was sold in 1914 to Arthur John Walkley and Henry Woodcock's company, Austral Gardens Ltd. They built a dance hall, "The Palais Royal", on its western side and entertainment areas on the east.

 Since then, the house has had many uses, including a club for injured soldiers from 1918 to 1922, and an open-air café from 1914 to 1932.

 The Government of South Australia bought the property in 1926 for nurse accommodation and training – it was opposite the now-closed Adelaide Hospital.
 Further dormitories, built in 1946, were removed in 1973.
 The house was closed as nurses' quarters in 1969, after a new residential wing was built at the back of the hospital.

 In the 1960s, the National Trust of South Australia campaigned successfully to save the building from demolition since it was "the last of the grand mansions of Adelaide's North Terrace boulevard".
 In 1970, Premier Don Dunstan overrode his cabinet colleagues to save the mansion's from being demolished.
 Mindful of its tourism potential, he instigated its renovation as a tourist and cultural centre that included a museum and fine-dining and bistro restaurants.
 At this time, much of the house was conserved to original condition.
 Dunstan engaged the National Trust of South Australia to conduct the museum for restoration and public use.